 This post may contain a few affiliate links, meaning if you make a purchase through them I may earn a small commission at no extra cost to you!
 As an Amazon Associate I earn from qualifying purchases.

-If you’re around Las Vegas and you’re going to Lake Mead or the Hoover Dam, a place you can commonly see Bighorn sheep is at Hemenway Park!
 It’s a small park, with a big green lawn of grass-pretty uncommon around here and a welcome site in the driest state in the US.
 There are a few shade trees, a small pavilion, and even a play area for the kids.
-It’s a good spot to stop for lunch if you’re on your way to the Hoover Dam, and you might see some bighorn sheep while there!
+It’s a good spot to stop for lunch if you’re on your way to the Hoover Dam, and you might even see some bighorn sheep while there!

 Where is Hemenway Park?